 "Whilst it was always my intention to resume my studies at Queen’s, I never intended it to be quite so soon," he said at the time.

 "My hip injury, however, has not resolved and I have been advised I am no longer able to achieve the level of fitness required to play professional rugby."

 Pollock - who had studied medicine before taking up a contract with Ulster - qualified as a doctor and now works in radiology.

 O'Brien played the early rounds of Ireland's campaign before suffering a hamstring injury.
 He went on to become one of Ireland's great backrows despite numerous injuries down the years.
-Currently plays for London Irish.
+Recently retired after a spell with London Irish.

 One of the unluckiest men in Irish rugby.
 A high level performer but also constantly injured.
 He retired from the game at the end of the 2020/21 season aged 33.
 He won 13 international caps.